Roadsinger: History

-The album was released by Island Records in the UK.
-It was released in the US by reissue label Hip-O Records and is catalogued under A&M Records.
-Hip-O Records also reissues Cat Stevens' A&M releases from the 1970s, hence Roadsinger is an addition to his A&M catalogue.
+The album was released by Island Records in the UK—his first for the label since Back to Earth.
+It was released in the US by Universal's reissue label UMe.

 "Everytime I Dream" was inspired by the media criticism of Yusuf Islam following his alleged support for the fatwa issued by Ayatollah Khomeini on Salman Rushdie, the author of The Satanic Verses.

 Alun Davies, Yusuf's long-time musical associate, does not feature on the album.

 Cover art

 On the album cover, the singer is credited as "Yusuf" with a promotional sticker identifying him also as "Cat Stevens".

 Track listing

 All songs are written by Yusuf.